-- 5) All correspondence between the customer and the firm/Associated Person(s) relating to the transaction(s) at issue. - 6) All notes by the firm/Associated Person(s) or on his/her behalf, including entries in any diary or calendar, relating to the customer's account(s) at issue. - 7) All recordings and notes of telephone calls or conversations about the customer's account(s) at issue that occurred between the Associated Person(s) and the customer (and any person purporting to act on behalf of the customer), and/or between the firm and the Associated Person(s). - 8) All Forms RE-3, U-4, and U-5, including all amendments, all customer complaints identified in such forms, and all customer complaints of a similar nature against the Associated Person(s) handling the account(s) at issue. - 9) All sections of the firm's Compliance Manual(s) related to the claims alleged in the statement of claim, including any separate or supplemental manuals governing the duties and responsibilities of the Associated Person(s) and supervisors, any bulletins (or similar notices) issued by the compliance department, and the entire table of contents and index to each such Manual. - 10) All analyses and reconciliations of the customer's account(s) during the time period and/or relating to the transaction(s) at issue. - 11) All records of the firm/Associated Person(s) relating to the customer's account(s) at issue, such as, but not limited to, internal reviews and exception and activity reports which reference the customer's account(s) at issue. - 12) Records of disciplinary action taken against the Associated Person(s) by any regulator or employer for sales practices or conduct similar to the conduct alleged to be at issue.
+- (3) All confirmations for the customer's transaction(s) at issue.
+As an alternative, the firm/Associated Person(s) should ascertain from the claimant and produce those confirmations that are at issue and are not within claimant's possession, custody, or control - (4) All "holding (posting) pages" for the customer's account(s) at issue or, if not available, any electronic equivalent. - (5) All correspondence between the customer and the firm/Associated Person(s) relating to transaction(s) at issue - (6) All notes by the firm/Associated Person(s) or on his/her behalf, including entries in any diary or calendar, relating to the customer's account(s) at issue. - (7) all recordings and notes of telephone calls or conversations about the customer's account(s) at issue that occurred between the Associated Persons(s) and the customer (and any person purporting to act on behalf of the customer), and/or between the firm and the Associated Person(s). - (8) All Forms RE-3, U-4, and U-5, including all amendments, all customer complaints identified in such forms and all customer complaints of a similar nature against the Associated Person(s) handling the account(s) at issue. - (9) All sections of the firm's Compliance Manual(s) related to the claims alleged in the statement of claim, including any separate or supplemental manuals governing the duties and responsibilities of the Associated Person(s) and supervisors, any bulletins (or similar notices) issued by the compliance department, and the entire table of contents index to each such Manual. - (10) All analyses and reconciliations of the customer's account(s) during the time period and/or relating to the transaction(s) at issue. - (11) All records of the firm/Associated Person(s) relating to the customer's account(s) at issue, such as, but not limited to, internal reviews and exception and activity reports which reference the customer's account(s) at issue. - (12) Records of disciplinary action taken against the Associated Person(s) by any regulator or employer for all sales practices or conduct similar to the conduct alleged to be at issue.